 This course aims to provide students with a foundational understanding of contemporary auditing concepts, techniques, and other assurance services.
 Students will also learn about the evaluation of internal audit, management audit, and "value-for-money" audit procedures used in the public sector.

-Prerequisite(s): BAE202 and BAE208
+Prerequisite(s): BAE202 and BAE208 Semester: Usually offered in the Fall Term

 BAE314 MARKETING FUNDAMENTALS